adambaskerville/adambaskerville.github.io/_posts/2020-08-19-LangtonsAnt2ElectricBoogaloo.md

 Check out this pattern!
 There is clear symmetry and no evidence of the ant forming a "highway" like our original ant did.
 In fact you can increase the number of steps and no highways will ever be produced.

 Something I find fascinating with this problem is how such a simple movement pattern can produce such a complex structure.
-This now poses the question, what other pathways can our ant follow.
-What about `RRLL`? or `LRRRRRLLR`? the possibilities are endless.
+This now poses the question, what other pathways can our ant follow, what about `RRLL`? or `LRRRRRLLR`? the possibilities are endless.
+We want to write a general program where we can enter any step combination without having to explicitly program a different conditional statement for each step as this will take considerable effort and time.

 # General Langtons' Ant Program